AI Answering Service For Water Damage Restoration

 Insurance questions are sensitive

 The AI should not promise coverage.
-It can collect carrier and claim details, explain your approved process, and route policy-specific or adjuster-specific questions to staff.
+It can collect carrier and claim details, explain your approved process, and send policy-specific or adjuster-specific questions to staff.

 Water category and mold risk need expertise

 Correct.
-The first answer should capture symptoms, timing, source, and safety concerns, then route category, mold, and remediation decisions to qualified staff.
+The first answer should capture symptoms, timing, source, and safety concerns, then send category, mold, and remediation decisions to qualified staff.

 We already have an after-hours line